-On the HBR article Steve Blank remarks the waste of time a five-year business plan represents:
+In the HBR article, Steve Blank remarks the waste of time a five-year business plan represents:

 No one besides venture capitalists and the late Soviet Union requires five-year plans to forecast complete unknowns.
 These plans are generally fiction, and dreaming them up is almost always a waste of time.

 Start-ups are not smaller versions of large companies

 One of the critical differences is that while existing companies execute a business model, start-ups look for one

 This point is critical because of a large organization or existing companies operating with known business models.

 a temporary organization designed to search for a repeatable and scalable business model